There's a lot to juggle when the kids are at home over the summer holidays.

 Let them play on their tablet while you read your book on your kindle.

 Go for a run while they are having breakfast with their dad or another family member.

-Set your 3 important tasks for the day while you’re having your morning cuppa and they are having a snack.
+Sit down and enjoy your morning cuppa and they are having a snack.

 Combine your healthy happy habit with something the kids like to do e.g walk around the lake before you hit the play park at the local country park.

 All do cosmic yoga or Zumba together via You Tube on the TV or laptop.